Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 The Swiss baritone, Fabrice Hayoz, studied singing at the Conservatoire of Fribourg with Marie-Françoise Schuwey, then with Scot Weir at the Musikhochschule in Zürich where he graduated in Lied and oratorio concerts.
 He also had the opportunity to study with Michel Brodard and Christoph Prégardien.
 He is currently perfecting his singing with Malcolm King in Paris and also in the Lied class with Hartmut Höll.
 Parallel to his studies, he took part in various master-classes, which allowed him to work especially with Kurt Widmer, Dietrich Fischer-Dieskau, Margreet Honig and Anne Le Bozec.

-Fabrice Hayoz involved in recording the complete vocal works of J.S.
-Bach's, with Vokal- und Instrumentalensemble der Schola Seconda Pratica, counducted by Rudolf Lutz in Trogen.
-It can also be heard in G.F.
-Handel's Dixit Dominus, Haydn's Nelsonmesse, Mozart's Requiem, Matthäus-Passion (BWV 244) by J.S.
+Fabrice Hayoz involved since 2007 in recording the complete vocal works of J.S.
+Bach, with the Chor der J.S.
+Bach-Stiftung St. Gallen (formerly: Vokal- und Instrumentalensemble der Schola Seconda Pratica), conducted by Rudolf Lutz in Trogen.
+He can also be heard in G.F.
+Handel's Dixit Dominus, Haydn's Nelsonmesse, W.A.
+Mozart's Requiem, Matthäus-Passion (BWV 244) by J.S.
 Bach, F. Mendelssohn's Paulus and in Schubert's Schöne Müllerin.

 A winner of 2006 Fonds Pierre et Renée Glasson, Fabrice Hayoz teaches at the Conservatoire of Fribourg since 2008.